CamilleOnoda/CamilleOnoda/README.md

 I want to document this journey and keep myself accountable.</p>

 Feel free to <a href="mailto: info@camilleonoda.com">reach out</a> if you find anything interesting!
+You can also learn more about me via my <a href="https://linkedin.com/in/camilleonoda">LinkedIn</a> page.